 So in most hours two trains per hour will be available between Stuttgart and Munchen/Munich.

-Most of ICE trains which travel between Munchen/Munich and Karlsruhe will be using the new line as will the trains on the Berlin - Leipzig - Erfurt - Fulda - Frankfurt (Main) - Mannheim - Stuttgart ↔ Ulm - Augsburg - Munchen/Munich route.
+Most of ICE trains which travel between Munchen/Munich and Karlsruhe also use the new line as do the trains on the Berlin - Leipzig - Erfurt - Fulda - Frankfurt (Main) - Mannheim - Stuttgart ↔ Ulm - Augsburg - Munchen/Munich route.

 Though despite these trains now being only around 12 mins slower between Frankfurt (Main) and Munchen/Munich compared to the ICE trains which travel via Nurnberg, DB still isn't making tickets available for Frankfurt (Main) ↔ Munchen/Munich journeys on the route via Stuttgart.

 Something else which is a tad bizarre is that the ICE trains on the Koln Hbf - Seigburg/Bonn- Frankfurt Flughhafen - Mannheim - Stuttgart ↔ Ulm - Augsburg - Munchen/Munich route, aren't yet using the new high-speed line.

 So for the time being their travel times remain unaltered.

 TransPennine Express is seemingly the only UK rail operator which introduced new routes at the December 11th timetable change.

 The planned revisions that primarily impacted on Liverpool and Manchester, are:

 (1) The stopping trains between Manchester Piccadilly station and Huddersfield have had their journeys extended to and from York via Leeds, then in alternate hours, they will switch between travelling between Newcastle and Scarborough.

 As a result, in every other hour Manchester will now have two departures heading to Darlington, Durham and Newcastle.